-A Local Firefighter is 10-7 'Out of Service’ Due to Legal Blindness after 32 years of answering the call; he is now calling you for help.
-With just a few hours per month, you can help this very young and incredibly active individual stay connected to his community.
-He just needs an occasional ride, someone to read a label, get a cup of coffee and a change of scenery.
-As an avid outdoorsman, classic car enthusiast, animal lover and active tractor puller this fellow stays busy.
+A Local Firefighter is 10-7 'Out of Service’ Due to Legal Blindness (not totally blind) after 32 years of answering the call; he is now calling you for help.
+With just a few hours per month, you can help this incredibly active individual stay connected to his community.
+You can help with just 2 hours every other week or so.
+He just needs an occasional ride to Home Depot, Walmart, or someone to read a label, get a cup of coffee.
+As an avid outdoorsman, classic car enthusiast, animal lover and tractor pull fan, this fellow stays busy.
 If you like to be busy too, this is the fit for you.

 Requirements to be a great volunteer include: